 Is this the easy English course?
 Students who work hard find this course less challenging than those who do not.
-This is a difficult course and students who struggle with the literacy demands of English may find this subject extremely difficult to meet the requirements of Standard English.
+This is a difficult course and students who struggle with the literacy demands of English may find this subject challenging.
 The English Studies course may be a suitable alternative.